nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 <p></p>

 ### Clear Ingredients
-To remove all ingredients from Meal Companion's storage, you may use this command:
+To remove all ingredients from Meal Companion's storage, you may use the command `clear`.
+You may refer to Fig. 8 for an example of the expected output.

+For example:
 `clear`

 ![clear2.png](images/clear2.png)